queilawithaQ/documentation/_general/account/new-user-signup.md

 To sign up for Codeship with an email:

-1. Enter your Name, Email Address, and create a Password.
+1. Enter your name, email address, and create a password.

-2. Click the _Sign up for free_ button.
+2. Click the _Sign Up for Free_ button.

 ![Email Login]({{ site.baseurl }}/images/new-user-setup/email-login.png)

-*You can learn more about the permissions we ask when authenticating with SCM [here]({{ site.baseurl }}{% link _general/about/permissions.md %}).
-Learn more about security at Codeship [here]({{ site.baseurl }}{% link _general/about/security.md %}).*
+You can learn more about the permissions required when authenticating with your SCM [here]({{ site.baseurl }}{% link _general/about/permissions.md %}).
+Learn more about security at Codeship [here]({{ site.baseurl }}{% link _general/about/security.md %}).

-**Note**: When signing up using your email, we won't know what your git username is, which means that your personal dashboard (aka your home page) won't be populated with your builds.
-To get your builds to show up, head over to your [Connected Services](https://app.codeship.com/authentications) page and enter your git username(s) there.
+**Note**: When signing up using your email, we won't know what your git username is, which means that your personal dashboard won't be populated with your builds.
+To get your builds to show up, visit the [Connected Services](https://app.codeship.com/authentications) page and connect your accounts there.

 ### Creating your organization account